The theme of this week’s Tango Space lessons is the Americana. A figure in which leader and follower end up walking side-by-side.

-I suggested to Steph afterwards that this was the tango gods scolding me for thinking earlier than perhaps at the end of this ten-week cycle, I could drop the beginner’s classes and only do the improver ones.
+I decided afterwards that this was the tango gods scolding me for thinking earlier than perhaps at the end of this ten-week cycle, I could drop the beginner’s classes and only do the improver ones.
 The idea was to continue to develop, but to regain a somewhat more sane schedule.
 Tonight made a mockery of that idea.

 But it’s not always this bad, so I think the revised plan will be to make a class-by-class decision.
 If it’s material with which I feel comfortable, then just do the improver class; if not, then do the beginner one too.

 I’m not even going to attempt to revisit the steps of the improver’s version, but I will incorporate the dissociated entry into the Americana as part of my solo pivot practice.
 Given that there are a limited number of step/dissociation combinations, it should, eventually, be possible to make the dissociation sufficiently automatic that my head then has space for learning steps – that is, doing it the other way around.